-MRC Junior rowing is open to all youth from 6th grade to 8th grade interested in learning about the sport of rowing.
+Mendota Middle School and High School Novice rowing is open to youth from 6th grade on up who are interested in learning about the sport of rowing.

-Middle Schoolers will learn the basics of rowing in a fun and supportive environment with experienced coaches, progressively building their skills as rowers.
+Middle Schoolers and High Schoolers new to the sport will learn the basics of rowing in a fun and supportive environment with experienced coaches, progressively building their skills as rowers.
 Athletes will practice the essentials of sculling (two oars per person) and sweep rowing (one oar per person) in racing shells on Lake Mendota with land-based cross training via yoga, running, erging and other middle school athlete friendly activities.

-Middle Schoolers with no prior rowing experience must first register for one week of Learn to Row, and then may progress to join the Middle School Team.
-If you'd like to know more about our programs, please contact our Middle School Coaches Heather Swan and Sara Krizan.
+Middle and High Schoolers with no prior rowing experience must first register for one week of Learn to Row, and then may progress to join the Middle School & High School Novice Team.
+If you'd like to know more about our programs, please contact our Coaches Heather Swan and Sara Krizan.

 Coach Heather Swan - a little bit about me: